h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/min_split_improvement.rst

 This option specifies the minimum relative improvement in squared error reduction in order for a split to occur.
 When properly tuned, this option can help reduce overfitting because the algorithm will stop splitting when all the possible splits lead to worse error measures.
 In addition, a single tree will stop splitting when there are no more splits that satisfy the ``min_rows`` parameter, if it reaches ``max_depth``, or if there are no splits that satisfy this ``min_split_improvement`` parameter.

-This value defaults to 0.00001.
+For GBM and DRF models, this value defaults to 0.00001; for XGBoost models, this value defaults to 0.
 Optimal values for this parameter are in the 1e-10...1e-3 range.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~